 - The regulations associated with ISAs meant that ThinCats ISA accounts were set up as new accounts, separate from existing ThinCats standard accounts.
 You will have been allocated a new username and password for your ThinCats ISA account along with a new payment reference.

 Investors should note their capital is at risk and that investments are not covered by the Financial Services Compensation Scheme.
 Learn more about the risks.

 Frequently Asked Questions

 A new IFISA account must be set up, even if you have an existing ThinCats account.
-This means that you will have separate login details for the two and you will have a different membership number and reference for when transferring in funds.
+This means that you will have separate login details for each account type and you will have a different membership number and payment reference for when transferring in funds.

 You can withdraw any un-invested cash in your account, this will normally be processed within 3 working days upon request.
 Withdrawing funds already committed to loans depends on your ability to sell those loans on the secondary market and then transferring the cash.

 The ThinCats ISA terms and conditions allow 14 days for a cancellation to be made.

 - The account is treated as never actually opened